-- 4.1.1 Major construction work of the third golf course were (i) site formation at Holes 10-16, (ii) permanent closed low flow drainage system installation including gravity drain from Lake 1D to existing reservoir, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) construction of permanent bridges at Streams A, B, C and fresh water inland marsh. - 4.1.2 There is no significant improvement on the dust suppression mitigation measures provided on site.
-During the site audit, only one water truck was watering the haul road during this reporting month.
-Other water trucks (approximate 3 numbers) were used for watering the permanent hydroseeding areas.
-The huge soil/sand/aggregates stockpiles were not properly covered with tarpaulin, frequent wetting the surface or other equivalent means located at Holes 1, 16 and 18 in order to reduce the dust generation.
+- 4.1.1 Major construction work of the third golf course were (i) site formation at south holes and Hole 17, (ii) permanent closed low flow drainage system installation including lake/pumping station construction and gravity drain from Lake 1D to existing reservoir, (iii) irrigation system installation, (iv) sub-soil drains installation and (v) hydroseeding at the permanent slope/bare grounds, (vi) partial turfing at Hole 5. - 4.1.2 The huge soil stockpiles located at Holes 1 and 16 were planted with hydroseed to reduce the dust generation.
 No dust suppression mitigation measure was provided for all rock breaking areas.
-Dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic) were insufficient. - 4.1.3 The water source was mainly pumped from the downstream of the fresh water inland marsh and downstream of Streams A & C (relatively dry) during the dry season.
-Alternative water source for dust suppression should be considered during the dry season.
-The Contractor claimed that the water trucks were queue up for a long time at the fresh water inland marsh.
-Jockey Club suggested the Contractor to make use of Hole 2 underground water tank and fill up at night by using the WSD water supply.
-However, no further action has been taken by the Contractor.
-The Contractor was urged to improvement this condition as soon as possible.
-According to our site audit during this month, no queue up of the water trucks at fresh water inland marsh was observed. - 4.1.4 Temporary Drainage Management Plan (TDMP) submission prepared by the Contractor for ER's approval for the coming wet season is still outstanding.
-In particular, TDMP for the turf establishment area is very critical because the expected earliest turf establishment will be in mid-February 2007 at Hole 8 but no formal submission of TDMP for approval yet.
-The Contractor agreed to confirm and provide information on the discrepancy between the actual permanent drainage implemented on site and the temporary drainage implemented at those areas where the permanent drainage is not yet implemented. - 4.1.5 Silt fence was implemented along the site boundary (major component of the temporary drainage system) for most of the newly exposed areas once after vegetation clearance was completed.
-According to the site observation, most of the temporary drains (silt fence) were removed along the site boundary of the golf hole and considered unsatisfactory.
-The Contractor was reminded to rectify the situation to prevent silty runoff to the water sensitive areas, critically review the temporary drainage provided on site and prevent the incident happened in future.
-Potential heavy rain(s) could still occur during the dry season. - 4.1.6 The sewage treatment plant was started to operate at the end of May 2006.
-Water discharge licence for this project was obtained in September 2006. - 4.1.7 Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored on site since the start of the project.
-The construction waste stockpile mixing with general refuse located at Hole 2 was properly disposed during this reporting month.
-The Contractor was reminded to dispose all other remaining construction wastes gradually off-site.

-- 4.1.8 No chemical waste storage area and sorting area were available on site since the start of this project.
+Dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic) were insufficient. - 4.1.3 The water source for dust suppression was mainly pumped from the downstream of the fresh water inland marsh and underground water generated near Lake 1D.
+Downstream of Streams A & C were relatively dry during the dry season, only small quantity was extracted from Stream A. - 4.1.4 Temporary Drainage Management Plan (TDMP) was submitted by the Contractor for ER's approval in mid-March 2007.
+ET and the Engineer were provided the comments to the Contractor.
+The Contractor had to revise the TDMP and implement on site before the wet season. - 4.1.5 Silt fence was implemented along the site boundary (major component of the temporary drainage system) for most of the exposed areas.
+According to the site observation, most of the temporary drains (silt fence) were removed along the site boundary of the golf hole and considered unsatisfactory (in particular at Northern and centre section of East Course).
+In addition, layers of silt fence were installed by surrounding the catch basins to prevent the silty runoff directly into the permanent drains.
+The Contractor was reminded to maintain the silt fence more frequently to prevent silty runoff to the water sensitive areas and critically review the temporary drainage provided on site.
+Silty runoff was recorded at all streams and freshwater inland marsh on 12 March 2006 after scattered showers.
+Potential heavy rain(s) could still occur during the dry season. - 4.1.6 Hydroseeding at scar areas within the East Course was completed before March 2007.
+However, some areas were required re-hydroseeding.
+Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 2 and disposed off-site after accumulation for four weeks during this reporting month.
+The Contractor was reminded to dispose all other remaining construction wastes gradually off-site and submitted the trip tickets record for our reference. - 4.1.7 Reinstatement work at Stream B2 buffer zone was carried out during the reporting month by planting native shrub (including Gordonia axillaries, Melastoma candidum, Melastoma sanguineum, Rhaphiolepis indica, Rhodomyrtus tomentosa) with approximate 400mm height at four plots per metre square density. - 4.1.8 Chemical waste storage area was available starting from this reporting month and located at the concrete batching plant.
 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.9 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.